jbiatek/BSGRulebook/rulebook.md

 When using the Cylon Fleet board and a game effect instructs a player to place Cylon ships on the main game board, draw from the normal pile as usual.
 However, if the normal pile has run out but the Cylon Fleet board has some of the appropriate ship, then ships should be drawn from the *lowest numbered* Cylon space area possible.
 This does not affect the other ships in that space area.
 The pursuit track is not advanced.
 If both the normal pile and the Cylon Fleet board are out of a ship, then the normal component limitation rules apply.

-When activating the Hanger Deck, if there are no vipers in the reserves players may move an unmanned viper in a space area to the reserves and then launch using it.
+When a pilot uses the Hanger Deck, if there are no vipers in the reserves then the pilot may return an unmanned viper in a space area to the reserves and then launch using it.

 When a deck runs out of cards, shuffle the discard pile to create a new deck.